 There is also a straightforward calculation you can use to approximate how much rainwater you’re likely to collect in your area – simply multiply the area of your catchment surfaces by the average level of rainfall and precipitation in your region (which you can find an estimate of via online resources such as currentresults.com) and then reduce the total by 20% to allow for overflow and evaporation.

 Once correctly set up, a rainwater harvesting system generally requires very little upkeep, however as with any functioning system, it should be regularly inspected to ensure that everything is working as intended.
 It is recommended that you follow any specific instructions provided by the manufacturer of your chosen system, however as a general guide, it is worth regularly checking that your gutters and downpipes are free from debris, and that any filters you’re using are kept clean.
-You should also check your storage tank for any signs of leaks or damage, as well as any connecting pipes, and if you’re using a submersible pump you should periodically make sure that it’s functioning correctly.
+You should also check your storage tank for any signs of leaks or damage, as well as any connecting above ground or underground pipes (if it’s an underground rainwater harvesting system), and if you’re using a submersible pump you should periodically make sure that it’s functioning correctly.